collaborativebioinformatics/PanOriginSV/README.md

 # Running the tool

-Below is the syntax for running the tool
+Below is the syntax for running the tool.
+To get sample input data for the tool, please create an account for the [GEAC](https://www.drivendata.org/competitions/63/genetic-engineering-attribution/) competition and download the data).

 ```
 ./loopred -h